 Pembroke Castle one of the most impressive and largest Norman Castles in Britain.

 After passing bland streets at Hundleton, a tidal inlet ‘Quoits Mill’ and some road walking through Monkton, we reached “The Awkward Hill”.
 A row of quaint old character cottages, we wondered if the name of the street referred to the steep hill or some occupants in times past.

 The path runs below the ridge on which the Castle was built, it’s walls and towers high above you on one side. the calm waters of the Castle Mill Pond on the other side.

 The Castle holds a place in British history as the birthplace of Henry VII and the Tudor dynasty.
 There’s an impressive statue on the bridge of Henry Tudor.

-On crossing the bridge we finished the walk at The Quayside Cafe a great little place with plenty of choices for snacks and drinks.
-Pembroke is an historic town and it’s worth finding time for a wander around the ponds either side of the bridge, Main Street and a visit to the castle.
+Pembroke is an historic town and it’s worth finding time for a wander around the ponds either side of the bridge, the Main Street, and a visit to the magnificent castle.

 > Walk distance ~ 6.6 miles ‘point to point’ / ‘there and back’ 12 miles by returning along country lanes.